apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

-The completion operation is apparently `O(1)`; presumably the PUT requests have already uploaded the data to the server(s) which will eventually be serving up the data for the final path; all that is needed to complete the upload is to construct an object by linking together the files in the server's local filesystem can add/update an entry the index table of the object store.
+The completion operation is apparently `O(1)`; presumably the PUT requests have already uploaded the data to the server(s) which will eventually be serving up the data for the final path.
+All that is needed to complete the upload is to construct an object by linking together the files in the server's local filesystem and udate an entry the index table of the object store.

 In the S3A client, all PUT calls in the sequence and the final commit are